THE ORIGIN OF 73

 The following is from Louise Ramsey Moreau, W3WRE:

 sentiment to a vague sign of fraternalism.
-Here, 73 was a greeting,
+Here, 73 was a greeting, a friendly "word"

-Western Union Company set up the standard "92 Code."
-A list of numerals from one to 92 was
+Company set up the standard "92 Code."
+A list of numerals from one to 92 was compiled

 in the 92 Code, 73 changes from a fraternal sign to a very flowery "accept my compliments",